 - To help manufacturers to meet different requirements

-Many network operators ask cell phone manufacturers perform OTA testing to see if phone’s performance works well enough.
+Many network operators ask cell phone manufacturers perform mobile device OTA testing to see if phone’s performance works well enough.
 OTA testing is also required by CTIA and 3GPP.

 - To evaluate cell phone’s performance in different environments